Rural Hospitals

 What are the various rural hospital designations/provider types?

 A designation for hospitals with fewer than 3,800 patient discharges in the previous year which are more than 15 miles from the nearest IPPS acute care hospital.
+These requirements are not permanent and are subject to Congressional action.
 Qualifying hospitals receive a payment adjustment up to an additional 25% for every Medicare patient discharge.
-See “Payment Adjustments” under the Acute Care Hospital Inpatient Prospective Payment System section of the Medicare Learning Network: Medicare Payment Systems website for more information about this designation.
+See “Payment Adjustments” under the Acute Care Hospital Inpatient Prospective Payment System section of the Medicare Learning Network: Medicare Payment Systems website for more information about this designation. -

 A designation that provides enhanced payment to support small rural hospitals with 100 or fewer beds for which Medicare patients make up at least 60% of the hospital's inpatient days or discharges.
 This designation is not available to rural hospitals already classified as a SCH.
-See “Payment Adjustments” under the Acute Care Hospital Inpatient Prospective Payment System section of the Medicare Learning Network: Medicare Payment Systems website for more information about this designation.
+The MDH designation was established in 1989 for an initial three-year period and continues to require periodic extensions through Congressional action.
+See “Payment Adjustments” under the Acute Care Hospital Inpatient Prospective Payment System section of the Medicare Learning Network: Medicare Payment Systems website for more information about this designation. -

 A special reimbursement designation under Medicare and Medicaid designed to support hospitals that provide care to a disproportionate number of low-income patients.
 Although not a rural-specific designation, the DSH designation allows some rural facilities to remain financially viable.